OpenZeppelin/defender-templates/Readme.md

 ---
 ## What is defender serverless?

-Defender serverless is a way to build your off-chain infrastructure as code.
-With these templates you can build complex monitoring and automation workflow and perhaps even escape the need of building a stand-alone backend at all!
+Defender Serverless is a way to build your off-chain infrastructure as code.
+With these templates you can build complex monitoring and automation workflows and perhaps even escape the need of building a stand-alone backend at all!

 ## Usage